Umbragloom/website/content/posts/tutorials/Website.md

 If you're creating a new folder for uploaded media, you'll need to know where your static site generator expects static files.
 In the configuration above adds a new setting, `public_folder`.
 While `media_folder` specifies where uploaded files are saved in the repo, `public_folder` indicates where they are found in the published site.
 Image `src` attributes use this path, which is relative to the file where it's called.
 For this reason, we usually start the path at the site root, using the opening `/`.

-If public_folder is not set, Netlify CMS defaults to the same value as media_folder, adding an opening / if one is not included.
+If public_folder is not set, Netlify CMS defaults to the same value as `media_folder`, adding an opening `/` if one is not included.

 After this we need to set up something called collections.
 Collections define the structure for the different types of content on your site.
 For example a magority of my posts all have a title, publish date, description, tags, and a body.
 I can also post a featured image and list an author if i wanted to.
 For my website, my `config.yml` file in the `adnmin` folder has the following: